 What is the teacher's experience?
 How long have they been teaching?
 Who were their teachers?
 What styles of music do you teach?
 How many students do they have, and how long does a student remain with them?
 Are the lessons customized to your goals?
 Are the lessons private or in groups?
 How are lessons structured?
 What materials do you use?
 What do I need for lessons?
 How is payment structured?

-As you can see, there is a lot to ask, and the typical student I've encountered never asks even a small percentage of them.
-I'll address each question and what my response would be, as well as teacher responses that should throw up a red flag for you.
+As you can see, there is a lot to ask, and the typical student never asks even a small percentage of them.
+Addressing each question here's is what you should look for as a response from a prospective teacher.
+Anything differt might be a red flag for you.

 How Long Have You Been Teaching?